In This Article

 Inspection Deadlines by Community District

 To prevent an administrative bottleneck, LL152 staggers filing deadlines by community district.
-All buildings within a given community district share the same inspection window.
-The four-year cycle for each district began when that district's first-cycle deadline passed:
+All buildings within a given district share the same inspection window, and the obligation then recurs on the program's periodic cycle.

 What Gets Inspected